 (ii) IFRS 16 - Leases ("IFRS 16") was issued on January 13, 2016 to require lessees to recognize assets and liabilities for most leases.
 For lessors, there is little change to the existing accounting in IAS 17 - Leases.

-The IASB issued its standard as part of a joint project with the Financial Accounting Standards Board (FASB).
+The IASB issued its standard as part of a joint project with the Financial Accounting Standards Board ("FASB").
 The FASB has not yet issued its new standard, but it is also expected to require lessees to recognize most leases on their statement of financial position.
 The new standard will be effective for annual periods beginning on or after January 1, 2019.
-Early application is permitted, provided the new revenue standard, IFRS 15, has been applied, or is applied at the same date as IFRS 16.
+Early application is permitted, provided the new revenue standard, IFRS 15 - Revenue from Contract with Customers, has been applied, or is applied at the same date as IFRS 16.

-Notes to Consolidated Financial Statements Years Ended December 31, 2015 and 2014 (Expressed in Canadian Dollars, Unless Otherwise Stated)